dhajek25/bio_data/README.md

 ### model_classification_class.py
 The model_classification_class.py script serves for classification of protein into protein classes using a trained model.

-### protein_class_prep.ipynb
-The protein_class_prep.ipynb is Jupyter notebook, which was used for training the model for protein classification.

 ### protein_visualization.py
 The protein_visualization.py script, which is used to send a POST request with a Protein sequence to an external API (ESM Fold).
 The response is then visualize.

 ### dtb_connection.py
 Enables connection and writing/retrieving data to/from database.

+NOTE: inside folder **protein_class_model** you can find README about model, which is used for protein classification

 -------------------------------------------------------------------------------------------------------------------